 Magellan, the main antagonist of the Impel Down arc is like this.
 He may run one of the worst Hellhole Prisons in fiction, but he is presented as a guardian who honestly wants to prevent all the worst criminals in the world from terrorizing the public.
 While he is willing to take advantage of the right given to him by the World Government to kill the prisoners if he must, he is much less evil than many other staff of the prison who have that right, and after the mass breakout, he willingly takes complete responsibility for what happened, even at one point considering suicide for his failure.
 (He does not, and is later simply demoted.)

-N is like this in the Black and White arc of Special, even more so than in the games.
+N is like this in the Black and White arc of Adventures, even more so than in the games.

 Ashram from Record of Lodoss War starts out as one of King Beld's two Dragons, and his first defining scene is the brutal massacre of a keep the heroes are staying at for the night.
 However, the second series in particular shows him doing everything he does to improve the life of the people of Marmo, so they no longer have to rely on war and pillaging as their only means of survival.
 He even gains the loyalty of a priest of the God of War, who was awed by his display of all the traits that make a true, honorable knight and defender of the weak.

 Rurouni Kenshin gives us Amakusa Shougo.
 He wanted to take over Japan, destroy the Meiji government, and establish himself as a god-king, to avenge his parents (who, along with many Japanese Christians, were killed off towards the end of the Tokugawa regime.)
 He wanted to create a new society where his followers from Shimabara could worship as they chose, without being oppressed or persecuted for it, and he established schools, orphanages, and hospitals in Shimabara, and brought some knowledge of Western medicine with him from his travels.